adhesikan/TestAutomation/replit.md

 The system uses Playwright for browser automation, supporting Chromium, Firefox, and WebKit browsers.
 Tests can be configured with custom scripts, scheduled using cron expressions, and monitored in real-time through WebSocket connections.

 **Current Status**: Fully implemented and operational with complete frontend-backend integration.
+All data persists in PostgreSQL database.
+Default theme is dark mode.

 ## User Preferences